-Transmit microphone gain adjustments for both the FM and the aircraft radios are provided through two small holes on the top of the SPCC unit.
+Transmit microphone gain adjustments for both FM and the aircraft radios are provided through three small holes on the top of the SPCC unit.
 These adjustments set the microphone audio level going to the radios during transmit.
 Adjustment should be made only if the outgoing radio transmissions are reported as weak or garbled.
 The Aircraft Radio Mic Gain Adjustment is set at the factory for standard aircraft radios and should not need any adjustment.
-The FM Radio Mic Gain Adjustment, however, will more than likely need to be initially set to your particular FM radio.
-This level, once set, should never need adjustment again unless, of course, the type of FM radio used is changed.
+The two FM Radio Mic Gain Adjustments, however, will more than likely need to be initially set to your particular FM radios.
+These levels, once set, should never need adjustment again unless, of course, the type of FM radios used are changed.
 The following simple procedures take you through the adjustment of the FM and A/C mic gain levels.
 If desired, a qualified radio technician can do this for you.

-FM Radio Mic Gain Adjustment can be made through the hole to the right of the FM radio interface connector with a small, flat bladed screwdriver.
-The basic adjustment concept is simple.
-You will be setting the level and clarity of outgoing transmissions of the FM radio, when it is hooked up through the SPCC, to match or exceed that of transmissions on the radio when it is not connected to the SPCC.
-To do this, you will need to transmit and receive on the FM radio to a remote station.
-Arrange to have someone nearby with a radio compatible to the FM radio you are using with the SPCC.
-Then . . .
+FM-1 & FM-2 Radio Mic Gain Adjustment can be made through the middle and right hole respectively, just to the right of the FM-1 radio interface connector with a small, flat bladed screwdriver.
+The basic adjustment concept for both FM radios is simple.
+On a one at a time basis, you will be setting the level and clarity of outgoing transmissions of the FM radios, when they are hooked up through the SPCC, to match or exceed that of transmissions on the radios when they are not connected to the SPCC.
+To do this, you will need to transmit and receive on the FM radios to a remote station.
+Arrange to have someone nearby with radios compatible to the FM radios you are using with the SPCC.
+Then first for FM-1...

-- 1. Set the ON/BYPASS switch to the "BYPASS" position and connect the SPCC up to power, as normal.
+- Set the ON/BYPASS switch to the "BYPASS" position and connect the SPCC up to power, as normal.
 Plug in the observer's PTT switch and headset.
-Do not connect the FM radio to the SPCC at this time.
 (It is not necessary to connect the A/C radios or the pilot's headset or PTT switch for this adjustment.)
-Set the observer's XMIT SELECT switch to "FM", the AUTO/OFF/BOTH switch to "AUTO", and the AUX switch to "OFF". - 2.Set the SPCC aside for a moment.
-With the FM radio disconnected from the SPCC, transmit as normal, on the FM radio, to the remote station.
-Transmit long enough so that the receiving station can get "calibrated" to your transmission (voice) level.
+Do not connect the FM-1 radio to the SPCC at this time.
+Set the observer's XMIT SELECT switch to "FM-1", and all three receive select switches to "OFF". - 2.
+Set the SPCC aside for a moment.
+With the FM-1 radio disconnected from the SPCC, transmit as normal, on the FM-1 radio, to the remote station.
+Transmit long enough so that the receiving station can get "calibrated" to your transmission (voice) level. - 3.
+Connect the FM-1 radio to the SPCC as normal with the FM-1 interface cable.
+Put on the observer's headset and turn the SPCC "ON".
+Verify FM-1 radio reception.
+If OK, use observer's PTT to transmit to your receiving party.
+If receiving station reports weak transmission, use the screwdriver to turn the FM-1